 - Mexico: Spicy charro beans with tomato infused rice

-- Spain: Paella valenciana, a saffron rice dish often served with chickpeas
+- Spain: Paella valenciana, a saffron rice dish often including chickpeas

 - India: Cumin seed rice (jeera rice) with dal (lentils)